Skip to main content

 €30.00 per request, €6.00 per number

-⚠️ Porting timelines may be delayed if submitted information does not match your current provider's records.
+⚠️ Timelines may vary if submitted details do not match your current provider’s records.

 Porting Process Overview